- Available Locations

 You can self refer and these are available for anybody in the Northants area who has access to a PC, tablet, smartphone or laptop.

 Unfortunately mental health is still a taboo subject which can put people off seeking support.
 With our service you can self-refer onto our online groups with a simple email as opposed to having to wait for a GP appointment and then a referral.
 This method is both time saving and convenient as well as assuring confidentiality.
 Due to health reasons, financial difficulties, work commitments, child or family care issues many people cannot access face to face therapy.

 We are aiming to give people a tool box of skills to enable them to maintain healthy wellbeing and because of that we believe almost anyone would benefit.
 The groups are based on and draw from aspects of Cognitive Behavioural Therapy (CBT), Mindfulness and Acceptance and Commitment Therapy.
 They are available for absolutely anybody in the Northants area who has access to a PC, Tablet, Smart phone or laptop and feels they could benefit.

-What happens on a webinar?
+What happens on an online course?

-How do I register on a webinar?
+How do I register on a wellbeing course?

 Please email the following details to this email address NHFTwebinar@nhs.net

 Date of Birth